pettni/pdf-abstraction/README.md

  4. Add LTL converter for Buchi automata

-## New things that may be implemented in the future
+## On the horizon...

- 1. FIRM abstractions (Rohan)
+ 1. FIRM abstraction of a POMDP as an MDP (Rohan)

  2. Serial and parallell products with MDPs and POMDPs.
 Sequential point-based value iteration for such products.
 (Rohan, Petter)